johnpospisil/who-life-expectancy-predictor/README.md

 This project is licensed under the MIT License.

 ## 📫 Contact
-For any questions or collaboration opportunities, please contact [Your Name](mailto:john@johnpospisil.com).
+For any questions or collaboration opportunities, please contact [John Pospisil](mailto:john@johnpospisil.com).

 Enjoy exploring the data and uncovering insights that can help inform global public health strategies!